COVID-19 Associated AKI Recognition and Management

 Upon completion of this session, the participant will be able to:

-- Discuss the timely identification of AKI in high risk patient populations.
+- Discuss the timely identification of AKI in COVID-19 affected patients.

 - Explain the most recent key developments in AKI management that must be consistently applied in practice.